-(1) Represents amounts available under the Company's \$200.0 million share repurchase program approved by the board of directors on September 29, 2022.
+(1) On May 1, 2024, our board of directors approved a \$200.0 million share repurchase program.
+The share repurchase program expires on May 1, 2026.
 The share repurchase program does not obligate the Company to acquire any particular amount of shares, and the share repurchase program may be suspended or discontinued at any time at the Company's discretion.
-The share repurchase program expires on February 28, 2025.